bhagwat-rahul/femtolane/notes.md

 and be able to go from PDK access -> people being able to use it for rtl->oas, < 1 week.
 To be able to do that we need to define a clean interface step (can look like an IR or something else) for our pnr tool so we can adapt to opendb, etc. or our own parsers and oasis writers down the road.

+### Discoveries during running yosys for getting an rtl-netlist:

+yosys doesn't run it's own tcl interpreter. we need to pass certain flags to convert things in rtl when things don't directly map to stdcells.

+### Misc.
+Frontend RTL -> Netlist flow is called logic synthesis (Frontend (FE)) & Netlist -> GDS(OASIS) flow is called physical design (Place and Route, Backend (BE))